Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Conclusion

 \section{Conclusion}

-The obtained one-electron equation takes into consideration exchange and correlation effects in an analytical way.
-The goal of obtaining the one-electron equation of desired characteristics has been achieved by introducing the equivalent function and the correlation hole function in terms of the phase norm.
+We have obtained a one-electron equation which includes exchange and correlation effects in an explicit way, and enables us to resolve the ground and excited states problem in a unified way.
+The goal of obtaining a one-electron equation of the desired characteristics has been achieved by introducing the equivalent function and the correlation-hole function in terms of the phase norm.

-Unlike the Hartree-Fock equation, it is an one-electron equation, which fulfills the requirement that electronic states of many-electron system should be determined by an eigen equation since identical particles are not distinguished from one another.
-Moreover, it includes the correlation effect in an analytical way.
-What is better, compared to HF theory using the complicated methods with combination of SDs to explain electronic correlation, is that this method approaches the nature of electronic correlation.
+This approach can be considered as an integration of the advantages of several approaches to the calculation for electronic states.
+Unlike HF equation, the obtained equation is a one-electron equation which fulfills the requirement that electronic states of many-electron systems should be determined by a single eigenvalue equation since identical particles are not distinguished from one another.
+An advantage over HF theory using the complicated methods with combination of SDs to explain the electronic correlation is that this method uses the explicit and direct expression of the electronic correlation depending on the quantum nature.
+Unlike the KS equation that adopts several formal ways to take into consideration exchange and correlation effects, this equation does not include the additional exchange-correlation term incompatible to quantum nature.
+In conclusion, the derived equation fulfills the primary requirements for the ab initio calculation concerning the self-interaction, exchange-correlation and one-electron equation excluding any empirical methods.

-Unlike the KS equation that adopts several formal ways to take into consideration exchange and correlation effects, this equation does not include the additional exchange-correlation term inaccessible to physical nature.
-Although there has been considerable progress in investigating the exchange and correlation, it still remains as a core problem in the first principles calculation.
-Thanks to methodological characteristics, the present work is considered to contribute to exploring a new avenue towards the decisive solution of the exchange and correlation.
+We have shown that the present one-electron equation can be used to describe excited states as well as ground states in an identical way.
+The present method of calculation for excited states can be extended to DFT and HF approach, since they also use one-electron wavefunctions.

-In conclusion, the derived equation does not adopt any empirical method and fulfills all the requirements for self-interaction, exchange and correlation, and one-electron equation.
-We have plans to show at the next stage that this approach can be easily extended to time-dependent and excited state since it is an one-electron equation using the orbital functions.
+We believe that thanks to methodological characteristics, the present work can contribute to exploring a new avenue towards the decisive solution to the exchange-correlation and the simple but precise calculation for electronic stationary states including excited states by means of a unified method.